Classical Association of the Middle West and South

+Background

 CAMWS was founded at the University of Chicago in 1905 as the first regional classical organization in the United States of America.
 It immediately began publication of the Classical Journal, which became only the second classical journal (excluding annuals) in the country.
 Twenty-two states belonged at CAMWS' inception; there are now thirty-two states and three Canadian provinces.
 CAMWS is an educational, non-profit organization, the largest of all regional Classical groups; membership is open to anyone with Classical interests, regardless of place of residence.
 Its members (c.
 1,500) are primarily college and university professors, K-12 teachers, and graduate students whose specialty is Classics: Classical languages (Greek and Latin) and the world of ancient Greece and Rome.
 Departments of Classics at colleges and universities, high schools which teach Latin, publishers and other classical organizations are also welcome to join CAMWS as institutional members.

 A committee of CAMWS, the Committee for the Promotion of Latin (CPL), serves as CAMWS' arm for public outreach.